amandaguglieri/hackinglife/docs/log4j.md

 # In the bash command, copy paste your reverse shell in base64
 # --hostname: Victim IP

-# Now, open a terminal, launch [[netcat]] abd the listening port you defined in your payload.
+# Now, open a terminal, launch [[netcat]] and the listening port you defined in your payload.
 ```

 With Burpsuite, get a request for login: